aarongarrett/COSC410-E3-template/README.md

-This exam has 5 "questions", each represented by unit tests.
-You must implement the Sudoku class methods to ensure that the unit tests pass correctly.
-The premise of this code is that it implements a smaller version of Sudoku (to keep things tractable for you).
-In this case, Sudoku is a 4x4 square, with four 2x2 subsquares containing permuations of 1 through 4 (and rows/columns also containing permutations of 1 through 4).
+This exam has 5 "questions", each associated with a unit test.
+You must implement the methods marked and described in the SlidingPuzzle class to make those tests pass.
+The purpose of this class is to provide a class 8-puzzle or sliding puzzle (https://en.wikipedia.org/wiki/15_puzzle).

-If you're not familiar with Sudoku, please see https://en.wikipedia.org/wiki/Sudoku.

-An example input file is as follows:

-    *4*1
-    3***
-    ***4
-    ****
+There are some private convenience methods that have already been implemented that you may find useful.
+The methods you must implement are

+public Point findBlankTile()
+public Point getNeighbor(Point p, Direction d) public void slide(Direction d) public boolean isSolved() public String toString()

+The descriptions of each are commented in the code.